pyeventsourcing/eventsourcing/docs/topics/process.rst

 by pulling new notifications.
 If the call to get new prompts times out, any new notifications from upstream notification logs can be pulled, so that the notification log is effectively polled at a regular interval whenever no prompts are received.
+The ``Multiprocess`` class uses Redis publish-subscribe to push prompts.

 The process applications could all use the same single database, or they could each use their own database.
 If different process applications of a system